mustafachyi/NordVPN-WireGuard-Config-Generator/Web/worker/api.md

 Retry-After: 60
 ```

-The `Retry-After` header is exposed through CORS on the public routes.
+`Retry-After` is exposed through CORS on the public server-catalog route.

+Cloudflare cache hits for `/api/servers` do not execute the Worker and do not
+reach its limiter. `POST /api/key` is not cacheable and reaches the key-route
+limiter.

 ## Limits